 FIVIR has two physically separate laboratories: the andrology laboratory and the IVF laboratory.
 Both laboratories are side by side separated by a door.

 These are discussed below:

-This is a small room where seminograms, capacitation of sperm cells, sperm selection and other tests related to male sperm are performed.
-It is also the space where the administrative work of the laboratory is carried out.
+This is a small room where seminograms, capacitation of sperm cells, sperm selection, and other tests related to male sperm are performed.
+It is also space where the administrative work of the laboratory is carried out.

 Physically, the andrology laboratory is adjacent to the IVF laboratory, but with a separate entry.
 Next to this entrance is the semen collection room.

 As for the material and equipment present in this laboratory, one can find a laminar flow hood, an inverted microscope, a centrifuge, a refrigerator, and a freezer.